named-data/ndn-101/docs/index.md

+---
+title: Introduction
+---

-# Introduction
+# Introduction to Named Data Networking

-!!! warning "This website is under construction."

 Named Data Networking (NDN)[@sigcomm2014ndn] is a future Internet architecture inspired by years of research into network usage and a growing awareness of unsolved problems in the contemporary protocols.
 Many of these problems arise due to the fundamental mismatch between the data-centric usage of the Internet and the host-centric nature of IP.
 NDN is designed as a data-centric replacement of the TCP/IP architecture, thus overcoming this mismatch by replacing the network layer itself.
 The NDN project is now a collaborative effort of a large community of researchers at more than a dozen institutions.